tomsamwel/webshop/readme.md

 database
-change the database configuration in 'classes/db.php' ;
+change the db configuration in 'classes/db.php'

-index.php is /public